Guayabera: Political symbolism

 Guayaberas have been worn extensively by a number of Latin American political leaders, including Andrés Manuel López Obrador, Cesar Chavez, Carlos Prío Socarrás, and Fidel Castro.
 This is often interpreted as a sign of the wearer's affiliation with populist political positions.
 Michael Manley, populist Jamaican prime minister, specifically advocated for the guayabera as an anti-colonialist mode of dress, and conversely the shirt was later banned in Parliament by the conservative Jamaica Labour Party.
 Similarly, Mexican left-wing populist Luis Echeverría advocated for its use in Mexico in part to symbolize rejection of European and American-style business suits.

 U.S. presidents, including Ronald Reagan, George H. W. Bush, and Barack Obama, have worn the shirts as a sign of solidarity when visiting the Cuban community in Miami and when attending Latin American summits.
-Visiting politicians are sometimes given the shirts by Cuban's representatives, Cuban American or Latin American political leaders.
-The Castro's Brothers take the Guayabera allover in the world has a gift to hes Latins, Africans, Indians, Asians friends, like a symbol of revolutionary socialism and anti colonialism from 1960.
-JoséMartí take the Guayabera to hes friend Máximo Gómez in Santo Domingo before the independence Cuban war, take the Guayabera to Porto rico and there helped to make the portorican flag, in the 1870 go to Mexico and gift to hes friends the Guayabera, in the 1875 go to Veracruz to publicity hes book named NUESTRA ANERICA and gift to hes journalist friends the Guayabera.
+Visiting politicians are sometimes given the shirts by Cuban American or Latin American political leaders.